DiniskaWolfiii/DiniskaWolfiii/README.md

 * Can code in JS, C#, Assembler, HTML, CSS, PHP
 * Can code, but I don't because im more in Operations/DevOp and Systemadministration as coding
 * Last line of code was 1 year ago
+* Please don't ask for help.
+I don't know the solution either

 ## Some Facts of me

 * Has a deep sense of humor
 * Loves Memes
 * Motorcyclist
+* Pizza Hawaii is a crime

 ## Contact
 Discord: Wolfiii#1812\